Xifax/goip-sms-bank/README.md

 Should contain secret keys, local settings and so on.
 These files are for soft-linking in `smsbank/spec`.

+    etc/static
+    etc/static_collected

+Both of those folders are created using build procedures.
+`etc/static` is produced when running `Grunt`, `etc/static_collected` is a result of running `./manage.py collectstatic`, which collects files from `etc/static` and other static assets in one folder.
+These folders are by default excluded from git repository.

 ## Deployment

 TO DO.